If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 Here are some spas in Hot Springs Arkansas that we think are noteworthy:

-Spa Botanica: A little off the beaten path, but still close to downtown, this spa as some great reviews on their massages.
+- Spa Botanica: A little off the beaten path, but still close to downtown, this spa has some great reviews on their massages.
 They offer all kinds of typical spa services and different packages.

-Hot Springs Garden Home Spa & Massage: This spa is located in a cute little house just off the main street where all the action is at.
+- Hot Springs Garden Home Spa & Massage: This spa is located in a cute little house just off the main street where all the action is.
 They have raving reviews and an adorable atmosphere.

 Many people wonder- are there hot springs in Hot Springs Arkansas?
 The town of Hot Springs Arkansas is definitely known for having lots of hot springs, but if you are looking to soak in natural outdoor hot springs in Arkansas, unfortunately, you won’t find one here.